Iasa-Global/btabok/pages/engagement_model/engagement.md

 Another canvas that can be used to understand the customers’ behavior in the process is to understand the forces affecting the customers’ behavior and choices during the JBTD.
 This canvas outlines the forces that allow architects to understand why a customer may choose a new way of doing things.
 A great example of this comes from Uber.
 One of the forces on using traditional taxis was the difficulty in payment.
 Using a credit card with a random taxi driver or having cash were difficulties (what are called pains) in the job of getting from one place in a city to another.
 By using the Uber app, payment was fully automated.
 This ‘pain reliever’ is a major attractive force to using the product instead of the more traditional way.
 However, it is also important to note the forces pushing in the opposite direction.
 For example, consider the mindset of the individual.
 Suppose they are deeply unfamiliar with technology or it is difficult to set up a credit card, or they do not have a credit card.
 In that case, the Uber application may actually create enough anxiety to push the customer into traditional taxis and cash methods.

 ![Figure 5 JBTD Forces Canvas](media/engagement006.svg)
-\Figure 5 JBTD Forces Canvas
+<br>Figure 5 JBTD Forces Canvas

 ## Customer Engagement Methods Work on Stakeholders Too

 The wonderful thing about people is that they are still people whether they work for the enterprise or the customer.
 Many if not all of the digital customer tools and methods work for stakeholders and customers.
 For example, the following canvas, the Stakeholder Engagement canvas, is effectively a modified Empathy Map that allows the architect to explore a stakeholder’s environment, ecosystem, pains/gains, and personality.
 Similar overlap exists with JBTD and other customer engagement methods.

 ![Figure 6 Stakeholder Engagement Card](media/engagement007.svg)
-\Figure 6 Stakeholder Engagement Card
+<br>Figure 6 Stakeholder Engagement Card

 # Strategies for Engagement